-Similarly to in those countries, there is an extensive rail network, however it is much cheaper to buy tickets a week or more in advance than on the day of travel, which isn’t always convenient for backpackers who enjoy flexibility.
-To stick to this Germany backpacking budget you can either sacrifice that flexibility by planning your trip in advance or it might be worth just focusing on one or two main areas of the country, where you can buy regional day passes, which are much more affordable.
+There is an extensive rail network in Germany, however it is often much cheaper to buy tickets a week or more in advance than on the day of travel, which isn’t always convenient for backpackers who enjoy flexibility.
+To stick to a Germany backpacking budget of €55/day, you can either sacrifice that flexibility by planning your trip in advance or it might prove cost effective to purchase some form of nationwide or regional rail pass.
+Keep an eye out for special promos on this, some of which are great value.

 More Comfortable Germany Backpacking Budget

 It should also free up a bit of money for a few more nights out or more day-time excursions than you can realistically expect to afford on the shoestring budget.
-Check out our Europe Interrail route for an idea of an itinerary around the region as a whole including stops in Berlin and Munich, two of the best cities to live in Germany as well as travel to.

-Germany Cost of Travel Insurance
+Germany Travel Costs

 |Entrance ticket for Neuschwanstein Castle||€17.50|

-Currency – Euros
+Money – Euros

 £1 = €1.13

-US$1 = €0.87
+US$1 = €0.93

-This page was last updated in February 2019.
+This Germany backpacking budget was last updated in March 2023.